Skip to main content

 "After work.
 Can be late.
 We can skip."
 He texted back.

 "No. Come over.
 Take back what is yours."
 He was annoyed at her text.
 She couldn't even keep something that belonged to him for a few days.
 Did his mere presence irk her so much?
-He took the keys and packed his briefcase.
+He took the car keys and packed his briefcase.

-As soon as Ajabdeh opened the door she noticed how tired and sleepless Pratap looked.
+As soon as Ajabdeh opened the door, she noticed how tired and sleepless Pratap looked.
 Like he hadn't slept all night.

 "What did I leave behind that is so important that…'' he stopped as he entered the house.
 "Wait a minute.
 Are you alone?"
 He sounded anxious.
 "Where is Heer?"